JohnKendrick/PDielec/BuildDocs/phonana.md

 \sqrt{ m_a } \fieldbf{\Delta x}_{a,p} = \fieldbf{L}_{a,p} Q_p
 ~

-As proposed by Hug and Hasler [@Hug2005c], since the kinetic energy can be expressed as atomic contributions, consideration of the virial theorem indicates that this is true also for the potential energy.
+As proposed by Hug and Haesler [@Hug2005c], since the kinetic energy can be expressed as atomic contributions, consideration of the virial theorem indicates that this is true also for the potential energy.
 Using mass weighted Cartesian coordinates for convenience, an analysis of the phonon modes